 Channels can be based on anything — teams, projects, or even office locations — and you can create as many as you need.

-Shared Channelsconnect two separate workspaces together, allowing you to work with external partners and contractors without having to leave Slack.
+Shared Channelsconnect two separate organizations together, allowing you to work with external partners and contractors without having to leave Slack.
 See how our customers are using shared channels.

 Tip: Message threads allow you to respond directly to a message, keeping the replies organized neatly in a single, threaded conversation.